mforootan/mforootan.github.io/README.md

 I stepped into the programming world in my teens with a CASIO FX-702P programmable calculator.
-With a collection of built-in math function, it was a suitable tool for those who were interested in automating simple to semi-complex math problems.
+With a collection of built-in math functions, it was a suitable tool for those who were interested in automating simple to semi-complex math problems.
 When the home computers became popular (for dual use of gaming and BASIC